Skip to main content

 AI platforms distinguish between two types of freshness.
 The first is publication freshness: when was this content originally published?
 The second is update freshness: when was this content last modified with meaningful changes?
 The second type carries significantly more weight.

 A comprehensive service page published six months ago that gets updated with new statistics, expanded FAQ answers, and refreshed case references will outperform a brand-new blog post that covers the same topic with less depth.
+The Definition Premium: content that opens with a clear, plain-language definition of its subject earns 57% higher citation probability than content that buries the definition mid-article (Zhang et al., 2026) — because retrievers extract definition-first chunks preferentially.
 Updating your existing best content is one of the highest-leverage activities for AI visibility.
-Yet most businesses ignore their existing pages entirely while chasing the daily posting treadmill.
+Yet most operators ignore their existing pages entirely while chasing the daily posting treadmill.
+Speak to an AEO specialist: (213) 444-2229.

 The Update Advantage